 About 100% of Huntingdon College students receive some form of financial aid or scholarship.
-The process of applying for aid is outlined in the Financial Aid Checklist, while the financial aid and scholarship programs administered by Huntingdon are available in the printable PDF chart available on the Financial Aid and Scholarship Programs pages will lead you through the various types of aid administered by Huntingdon College.
+The process of applying for aid is outlined in the Financial Aid Checklist, while the Financial Aid and Scholarship Programs pages will lead you through the various types of aid administered by Huntingdon College.

 To begin the financial aid process, you should complete and submit the Free Application for Federal Student Aid (FAFSA) online at fafsa.ed.gov after October 1 of the year prior to entering Huntingdon in the fall term.
 For example, if you plan to enter Huntingdon in the fall of 2017, begin the financial aid application process after October 1, 2016.
 Please include Huntingdon’s code, 001019, on your FAFSA; doing so will allow us to access your information electronically for timely packaging.
 If you are a dependent student, you and your parents will fill out the FAFSA form together.
 Questions regarding dependency status should be addressed to the Office of Student Financial Services.

 Your FAFSA will be sent electronically to the federal processing center, and they, in turn, will notify you and all of the colleges designated on your form of the results.
 The information calculated by the FAFSA processing center is known as your Expected Family Contribution (EFC).
 Colleges will use this information to calculate what is known as your Need.
 Need is calculated by subtracting your EFC from the College’s budgeted cost of attendance.
 Your EFC doesn’t change no matter where you will attend college, but because the cost of attendance varies by institution and by your personal circumstances, your Need will vary by institution.
 Colleges will package financial aid to meet a percentage of your calculated Need.
 It takes two to four weeks for the processing center to process your information.